Les-Aventuriers-Numeriques/railstatus3/README.md

     _|"""""|_|"""""|_|"""""|_|"""""|_|"""""|_|"""""|_|"""""|_|"""""|_|"""""|_|"""""|
     "`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'"`-0-0-'

+Monitor and control your railways from anywhere (and more!)

+## Documentation

-For the documentation, run `make html` in the `docs/` folder.
-You will then be able to read the HTML documentation in the `docs/_build` folder.
+For the full documentation, run `make html` in the `docs/` folder (requires the PyPi package `Sphinx`).
+You will then be able to read the HTML documentation at `docs/_build/html/index.html`.